Sruinard/az-cicd-loadtest/README.md

 # az-cicd-loadtest
-Load test your applications with the Azure Load Testing service
+Load test your applications with the Azure Load Testing service, Azure Functions and Github Actions.

 ## Summary
 This tutorial shows you how to run a loadtest using the Azure Load Testing service.
 We'll show how to deploy an azure function using a custom build Flights API to retrieve information about flights.